 We live in an exciting era of scientific revolution.
 The nation has devoted extensive resources to basic biomedical research, and this has led to many fundamental discoveries.
 Now is the time to cross the barriers between basic science and clinical research to translate new knowledge into enhanced clinical care of the patient and back again to the bench.
 Clinical and translational science is the emerging field that aims at closing the gap between basic science and clinical research.

 The joint PhD program in Computational Biology represents an exciting collaborative program offered by the University of Pittsburgh and Carnegie Mellon University.
 The program's goal is to provide intensive interdisciplinary education to enable outstanding students to become leaders in identifying and solving tomorrow's biological problems using computational and/or mathematical methods and fundamental principles of life and physical sciences.

 The Integrative Systems Biology (ISB) graduate program provides an exciting, innovative and vigorous academic environment for training highly motivated biomedical students and prepare them for a systems biology research career in academic institutions and industry.

 Interdisciplinary Biomedical Graduate Program

-This program offers training in Molecular Genetics, Cell Biology, Physiology, Pathology and Pharmacology.
-The Interdisciplinary Program has a strong track record of training success that begins with an emphasis on laboratory rotations and rigorous introduction to modern cell and molecular biology, followed by students choosing an area of specialization.
+The Interdisciplinary Program offers training in Molecular Genetics, Cell Biology, Physiology, Pathology and Pharmacology.
+This program has a strong track record of training success that begins with an emphasis on laboratory rotations and rigorous introduction to modern cell and molecular biology, followed by students choosing an area of specialization.
 After the first year of interdisciplinary training and selection of a dissertation mentor, students transfer into a PhD granting program in one of the following areas: